djdinnebeil/auto_core/readme.md

 ## Shared Folder
 - auto_core_dll - contains auto_core_dll.lib and the runtime .dll
-- core_runtime - contains the shared header files
+- core_runtime - contains the shared header files.
+Modules that are shared are marked with \hardlink.
 - pipes_x - contains the pipes file to be used by components if ipc is needed

 ## Tagging Runtime Functions